hyumilis/Code1/README.md

-# Code1
+# Code1 repo description and notes
-First repository for Code 1